 Is Direct Mail Marketing Dead?

 In spite of a growing movement towards digital content, direct mail marketing is not dead.
 In fact it has evolved, becoming more exclusive and special to those receiving it.
-And as mentioned in the intro, in this growing digital reality, people are desiring physical contact and objects more than ever—content that they can touch and feel.

 It’s More Memorable

-People remember marketing materials that they can hold in their hands or put on their desk—as opposed to the ephemeral images of digital content.
 Whether it’s a new product, an invitation, or a mailer, they remember physical details like the texture of the paper or the weight of a box.
 They remember the ribbon used on the invitation or the signature of the CEO.
-If kept around the home or business, your direct mail marketing materials will be a regular reminder of your brand and marketing message.

 There’s Less Competition

-More than 300 billion emails are sent every, single, day.
-When you incorporate all the online advertising and social media we consume, that’s a massive amount of digital content.
 Just think about how much you are exposed to on a single web page—you have the article itself, but then you might also have ads (pop-up and static), social media links, instant messaging, videos, and images.

 When you reach out to your customer base with direct mail marketing, there is considerably less competition—less noise—in your physical mailbox.
 There is more potential to stand out, grabbing the attention of the targeted audience member and whatever marketing outcome is desired.
-It’s also been stated that direct mail marketing takes 21% less cognitive effort to process, making it an attention-grabbing and responsive tool.

 Personalization

-Be it a handwritten postcard or signed initials from someone in your company, direct mail materials can be personalized more than their digital counterparts, making them more memorable and therefore effective.
 Direct mail marketing can be more creative and open, resulting in more options to connect with your audience and more options to add your individual touch.
 Take advantage of this.
-It’s not only an opportunity to take some risk, but it is also a great opportunity to be innovative in your customer outreach and connection.
+It’s not only an opportunity to take some risk, but also a chance to be innovative in your customer outreach and connection.

 When personalizing your direct mail materials, go beyond just adding a customer’s first name.
 Look at what interests or concerns them, incorporating that into the direct mail content making it more relevant.